leticles/errordomain/README.md

 # errordomain
 Error for domain when direct domain access is not allowed!
+Copyrighted!